DFFlanders/cloud-app-labs/cloud-application-engineer.md

  4. Hewlett Packard (Q3 2016)
  5. IBM (Q3 2016)

-# Examples of 'Cloud Application Engineering' job advertisements, CVs/Resumes and other related documentation:
+# Examples of 'AppOps' job advertisements, CVs/Resumes and other related documentation:

 Below you'll find wording which I've adapted from _real_ job descriptions as per the above list of companies.
 Please copy and paste this wording as you see fit, it is licensed under a creative-commons-zero license.